XJWX89/docs/sync2/user-guide/settings.md

 ## Token List
 1. Click **Tokens**
 2. Choose your token from the token list
-3. Click switcher to enable
+3. Toggle on to enable

 :::tip 📖 Note
 Although Sync allows user to create different network wallet BUT all the token list is subject to [Token-registry](https://github.com/vechain/token-registry)